Continuous patent monitoring for biotech sequences

 This is critical for legal review, procurement, and air-gapped environments.

-The PatentChecker runner is distributed as a signed container image.
+PatentChecker ships as public standalone runtime bundles and a signed container image.

 - • Signatures are keyless, issued via GitHub Actions OIDC